-The United Kingdom Association of Forensic Nurses & Paramedics (UKAFN) was initially devised in 2004 by Jo Delaforce.
+The United Kingdom Association of Forensic Nurses & Paramedics (UKAFNP) was initially devised in 2004 by Jo Delaforce.
 The driving force behind the group was made up of three Clinical Nurse Specialists from the Havens: Jo Delaforce, Annika Stenvall and Sharon McCabe.

-A steering group made up of representatives from Sexual Assault Referral Centres (SARCS) and Custody Nurses from around the United Kingdom was soon established to provide direction for the UKAFN.
+A steering group made up of representatives from Sexual Assault Referral Centres (SARCS) and Custody Nurses from around the United Kingdom was soon established to provide direction for the UKAFNP.
 It was clear from the onset there was enthusiasm to meet the need for an association in the UK.
 The steering group felt it was paramount for a body of professionals not only to provide a continuum of best practice but also to raise standards and to facilitate access for learning and educational needs.

 (photo: UKAFN Launch 2007)

 The Aims of UKAFNP

-The aims of UKAFN are to lay foundations for best practice countrywide and to enable the delivery of quality care to individuals, also to provide accessible resources, including a knowledge base on issues relevant to forensic healthcare practitioners.
-At UKAFN we are committed to:
+The aims of UKAFNP are to lay foundations for best practice countrywide and to enable the delivery of quality care to individuals, also to provide accessible resources, including a knowledge base on issues relevant to forensic healthcare practitioners.
+At UKAFNP we are committed to:

-- Raising the awareness and profile of Forensic Practitioners
+- Raising the awareness and profile of Forensic Healthcare Practitioners

 - Custody Nurses & Paramedics